kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 	I. Chronic suppurative otitis media
 	J. Cerebrovascular accident (CVA)
 	K. Bell's palsy

+For each of the following scenarios, choose the most appropriate option from the list above.
+Each option may be used once, more than once or not at all.

 ### 13
 An 18-year-old man presents to A&E with a head injury.
 He has a facial nerve palsy, Battle's sign and haemotympanum.